-Parameter Explanation Shadow management If PV strings are in partial shading, the PV string affected no longer achieves its optimum performance.
+Parameter Explanation Generator settings Shadow management: If PV strings are in partial shading, the PV string affected no longer achieves its optimum performance.
 If shadow management is activated, the inverter adapts the MPP tracker of the selected PV string such that it can operate at maximum possible performance.
-If module optimisers have been used for individual solar modules in the PV string, shadow management must be deactivated in the inverter.